csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 8. When you hit “Submit,” a pop-up window will appear prompting you to enter your Survey ID provided by the survey.

+**Please be aware that URL Historian collects the web browsing data of anyone using Google Chrome on the computer that URL Historian is installed on.
+If you share this computer with anyone, you should inform them that URL Historian is installed, and show them how they can pause the app and/or delete their browsing history when they use the computer.**

 **Participation**

 Participation in this study is voluntary.
 You may refuse to participate or withdraw at any time without penalty.
 To revoke your consent of any portion of a study, email <a href="mailto:csmap-surveys@nyu.edu">csmap-surveys@nyu.edu</a>, where your request will be handled by the appropriate teams.